 We designed and built three different DAD mobile apps that were the backbone of our service:

-- our Customer iOS (and later Android) app which gave Homeowners the ability to call our Tradesmen, view their messages and appointments, review recordings of their calls with our Tradesmen and manage their account and payment details
+- our consumer iOS (and later Android) app which gave homeowners the ability to call our tradesmen, view their messages and appointments, review recordings of their calls with our tradesmen and manage their account and payment details

 I managed the Product Roadmap, working to optimise our service